 Now you can see even more.

 And I'm going to show you guys how to do this.

 Okay, I'm in the big commerce page builder.

 I'm sure you guys know how to get to it.

 But I'll get out of it, and then go back into it just to make sure that you guys know.

 So in the backend of your big commerce store, go to storefront my themes and then customize.

 And it'll bring you right to the page builder.

-Now, when you when you hover over fields in here, it highlights them, if their page builder widgets, you you've already been putting content.
+Now, when you hover over fields in here, it highlights them, if they're page builder widgets, you've already been putting content.

 And I'm going to make that assumption because you're trying to figure out how to move through the content that you put in.